 Your computer can act as an alarm clock.
-Type 'Alarms' to search for the Alarms & Clock app.

-- 1. Select an alarm from the list, or select the + in the lower-right corner to create a new alarm. - 2.
-Enter the Alarm name. - 3.
-Set the time by choosing the hour and minute. - 4.
-Select AM or PM. - 5.
-Choose which days the alarm should go off. - 6.
-Select the sound notification. - 7.
-Select the snooze time. - 8.
-Select the Save icon in the bottom right-hand corner to save the alarm. - 9.
-Select On or Off to activate or deactivate the alarm.
+Search 'Alarms' and then select Alarms.

+- 1. Select a name for the alarm.

+- 2. Set the time by choosing the hour and minute.

+- Select AM or PM.

+- 4. Choose which days the alarm should go off.

+- 5. Select the sound notification.

+- Select the snooze time.

+- 7. Save the alarm by selecting the Save icon in the bottom right-hand corner.